 The chimpanzee leaps from the bars of his cage to the concrete floor.
 He slaps his hands on the floor and spins around.
 I leap from the limb of blame to the pool of complicity.

-On the way to the zoo his neck becomes inexplicably locked, turned hard to the right.
+On the way to the zoo my little brother’s neck becomes inexplicably locked, turned hard to the right.

 Chris asks me to buy a Bonnie Raitt t-shirt for him at the concert.
 He doesn’t care what it looks like, only that it must be white.
 He is looking for something to wear when playing squash and the club has an all-white rule for squash attire.
 There are white shirts at the merch table but the black ones are so much nicer.
 I buy a black t-shirt for Chris.